 The next deadline for application to the Physical Therapist Assistant Program is January 24, 2014.
-You may download the 2013 Admissions Information/Program Application packet by following the Admissions Information link seen to the left of this screen.
+You may download the 2014 Admissions Information/Program Application packet by following the Admissions Information link seen to the left of this screen.
 Read through this carefully as this can guide you in understanding the application process.
-The packet will be updated for 2014 by the end of May.

 The Physical Therapist Assistant curriculum prepares graduates to work in direct patient care settings under the supervision of physical therapists.
 Assistants work to improve or restore function by alleviation or prevention of physical impairment and perform other essential activities in a physical therapy department.